Marmare314/lemmify/README.md

 default-theorems("thm-group", max-reset-level: 0)
 ```

 It specifies whats the highest level at which the counter is reset.
+To manually reset the counter you can use the
+`thm-reset-counter` function.

+---

 By specifying `numbering: none` you can create unnumbered
 theorems.